 - This program is offered at the Sedalia campus.

 OTAs work primarily in hospitals, schools and long-term care facilities.
 Employment of OTAs was projected to grow 40 percent from 2014 to 2024, much faster than the average for all occupations.
 Salaries range from $40,100 to $52,400.

 Data Sources – The website mynextmove.org, which is developed and maintained by the National Center for O*NET Development, under the sponsorship of the U.S. Department of Labor’s Employment and Training Administration, and the Missouri Economic Research and Information Center (MERIC).

-The MHPC Occupational Therapy Assistant Program is on Probationary Accreditation status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) effective Sept.
-25, 2019.
+The MHPC Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).

 Following successful completion of coursework and passing of the certification exam, individuals will be a Certified Occupational Therapy Assistant (COTA).
 Even with successful coursework completion students may be prohibited from sitting for the NBCOT Certification Exam if they have a felony conviction.
 In Missouri, state licensure is required in order to practice and acquisition of a license is contingent upon passing the NBCOT Certification Exam.
 For more information regarding accreditation, please contact the American Occupational Therapy Association: